OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 How to read the graph: each grey dot is one of our benchmarks, and lower is better.
 A 0.5x median speedup means we're twice as fast, as we can see here, so not bad. (small disclaimer: only showing results on our micro benchmarks for my own convenience, but results are extremely similar on our macro benchmarks).

-And this is where we’re currently at, compared to the interpreters we used in our paper:
+And this is where we’re currently at, compared to the interpreters we used in our paper ([TruffleSOM](https://github.com/SOM-st/TruffleSOM/) and [PySOM](https://github.com/som-st/PySOM)):

 ![compare-all-interps](/assets/2024-05-29-to-do-inlining/comparing_every_interp.png)